 Most people know that a good night’s sleep is the best way to recover after a hard day.
-But sleep isn't just critical to recovery - it's essential for maintaining cognitive skills such as communicating well, remembering key information and being creative and flexible in thought.
+But sleep isn't just important for recovery - it's essential for maintaining cognitive skills such as communicating well, remembering key information and being creative and flexible in thought.

-There's also a strong relationship between sleep and physical and mental health.
+There's also a strong link between sleep and physical and mental health.
 Not getting enough sleep has a profound impact on our ability to function.
-If it develops into a pattern, the cumulative impact is significant.
+If it develops into a pattern, the impact is significant.

 What is sleep hygiene?

 Sleep hygiene is about creating the ideal conditions for a good night's sleep.
 These can include:

 - fixed times for going to bed and waking up

 - comfortable sleeping environment, and